Lapegle/vet-prime/README.md

 ```
 Now run `./vendor/bin/sail up`.
 Add `-d` to run in background.

+>Note: Lando proxy interferes with Sail, so be sure to run `lando poweroff` beforehand.

 >However, instead of repeatedly typing vendor/bin/sail to execute Sail commands, you may wish to configure a shell alias that allows you to execute Sail's commands more easily:
 >```
 >alias sail='[ -f sail ] && sh sail || sh vendor/bin/sail'